 Modern health benefits of activated charcoal

 - Today, many doctors use activated charcoal to remove a range of toxins, drugs, viruses, bacteria, fungus, mycotoxins and chemicals from the body.
-(It is not true that charcoal binds to heavy metals, though.)
+(It may not be true that charcoal binds to heavy metals, though.)

 - Activated charcoal may be able to assist kidney function by filtering out undigested toxins and drugs from urea (the main by-product of protein digestion).